-7. Peltzer (2002); Vairaumati no Ra'iātea (2001).
-Note that both of Sophie or the Tahitians cannot distinguish among scents or do not prefer certain ones over others.
+It is important to note here however that Teissier-Landgraf's text shows one clear departure from both the French literary poetics of smell discussed earlier, as well as elements of contemporary Euro-American and postcolonial uses of the theme, as in Angela Ellsworth's urinesoaked dress; whereas those poetics typically rely on overt appeals to a sense of the objectionable and disgusting qua disgusting for much of their effect, Hutu Pāinu continually refuses to accept a notion of the 'disgusting', either in the voice of the narrator or that of Sophie - such a judgment only occurs overtly in the voices of the mother and the nuns, or covertly in that of the reader.
+This is not to say that Sophie or the Tahitians cannot distinguish among scents or do not prefer certain ones over others.
 Rather, it suggests that in refusing to acknowledge a sensory category of disgust, the text also refuses to acknowledge the social categories of judgment, containment and constraint that have traditionally gone with this sensory category.
 Rather than the foul versus the fragrant, the text sets up an opposition of openness to smell versus containment.
-Given this fact, one can then also consider the status of the opposite sensory category, the fragrant or perfumed, since refusal of socio-sensory judgments would potentially go in both the positive and negative directions.
+Given this fact, we must also reconsider the status of the opposite sensory category, the fragrant or perfumed, since refusal of socio-sensory judgments would potentially go in both the positive and negative directions.
 This consideration brings us squarely to the second half of this article - the question of the unique Tahitian specificity of the novel - because the question of appealing fragrance and perfume evokes both the utopian view of Tahiti in the western imaginary, and with it, the question not just of the body, but the female body in particular and the question of sexuality.